The 5 Best Duramax LMM Performance Mods

 Upgrading the LMM downpipe will improve the efficiency of the turbo, unlock solid power gains, and decrease engine temps and EGTs.
 Ultimately, it is one of the best reliability mods as heat is bad for diesel engines and it reduces stress on the turbo.
 Upgrading the downpipe is most beneficial when you are tuned.

 - Approx. 15whp and 25wtq power gains

 Boosted Performance’s downpipe is the best combination of price, performance, and quality on the market.
 It is a larger 3″ design bringing significantly better exhaust flow and backpressure reduction than the factory unit.
 It’s made of 304 stainless steel and has a heat shield for lower EGTs.

 4) 4″ or 5″ LMM Exhaust System

 The reason a full exhaust system is second on our list to the downpipe is because it sits after the DPF filter.
 After the downpipe, the DPF is the biggest restriction in the exhaust.
 Therefore, with the DPF still in place you won’t see as much improvement to exhaust flow with an exhaust system.

 With that being said, deleting the DPF filter is probably one of the most popular LMM mods.
-We’ll write a guide on it and include it here in the future.
-However, for now I’ll just note that it is illegal to delete the DPF so we’ll instead look at DPF-back exhaust systems.
+We have a full LMM DPF delete guide if you want to dig in further.
+For this article I’ll just note that it is illegal to delete the DPF so we’ll instead look at DPF-back exhaust systems.
 You can however get a full exhaust system that also deletes the DPF if you’re okay with deleting the emissions equipment.